cstobey/vclods/README.md

 </svg>![VCLODs](https://github.com/cstobey/vclods/assets/1664158/87ce9b58-481b-40e9-9b98-d048ae57b5b6)
 # VCLODs: Variable Configuration Locking Operation Destination Scripts

 A KSH-based Data Pipelining framework that uses the directory structure and filenames of scripts as a sublanguage to control program behavior and flow.
 As the name suggests, most aspects of writing productionized scripts are managed by the framework; however, VCLODs is designed to be open, allowing you to drop down into any language to tweak behavior as needed.
+VCLODs shines when you want to:
+* Build scheduled data pipelines (ETL, data migrations, backups, reporting)
+* Rapidly prototype data or maintenance scripts without boilerplate
+* Maintain consistent logging, alerting, locking, and scheduling across many small scripts
+* Migrate or sync data between multiple databases (e.g. primary → secondary)
+* Provide a flexible framework where scripts can be written in various languages, yet share the same operational infrastructure

 ## Features and Key Concepts
 * A Script is an executable unit.
 It is a single file that may reference and pull in other files based on its Extensions.